-Vaccine specialist Valneva has sold new shares worth €84 million as it moves to strengthen its balance sheet in the wake of mixed results for its Lyme disease vaccine in a large-scale trial.
+Vaccine specialist Valneva has sold new shares worth €84 million as it moves to strengthen its balance sheet in the wake of mixed results for its Lyme disease vaccine.

 The France-based firm said it has issued almost 16 million new shares, representing an increase of around 9 per cent on the total number of shares already sold.